Julia Louis-Dreyfus: 2005–2010: The New Adventures of Old Christine

-2011–2019: Veep
+2011–2019: Veep and acclaim

 In May and June 2011, Louis-Dreyfus teamed up with husband Brad Hall for her first short film, Picture Paris.
 This was the first time the couple had collaborated since their early-2000s NBC comedy Watching Ellie.
 Hall wrote and directed the film, while Louis-Dreyfus played the lead role of an ordinary woman with an extraordinary obsession with the city of Paris.
 The film premiered on January 29, 2012, at the Santa Barbara International Film Festival, and has received considerable critical acclaim.
 It made its television premiere on HBO on December 17, 2012.

 In early 2011, HBO confirmed that Louis-Dreyfus had been cast in the lead role of U.S. Vice President Selina Meyer in a new satirical comedy series titled Veep.
 The series was commissioned for a first season of eight episodes.
-It was announced, in addition to her starring role, Louis-Dreyfus would also serve as a producer of the series.
-In preparation for her role, Louis-Dreyfus spoke with two former vice presidents, including Al Gore, senators, speechwriters, chiefs of staffs of various offices, and schedulers.
-Louis-Dreyfus has commended HBO for allowing the cast and crew to engage in a "protracted pre-production process", which included a six-week rehearsal period before filming began.
+In addition to her starring role, Louis-Dreyfus would also be a producer.
+In preparation for her role, Louis-Dreyfus spoke with Al Gore and another former vice president, senators, speechwriters, chiefs of staffs of various offices, and schedulers.
+Louis-Dreyfus commended HBO for allowing the cast and crew to engage in a "protracted pre-production process", which included a six-week rehearsal period before filming began.

 The first season was filmed in the fall of 2011, in Baltimore, and the series premiered on April 22, 2012.
 The premiere episode was met with high praise from critics, particularly for Louis-Dreyfus's performance.
-The Hollywood Reporter asserted that the character of Selina Meyer was her "best post-Seinfeld role" to date and claimed that she gives "an Emmy-worthy effort", while the Los Angeles Times contended that the series demonstrates that she is "one of the medium's great comediennes."
+The Hollywood Reporter asserted the character of Selina Meyer was her "best post-Seinfeld role" to date and claimed she gives "an Emmy-worthy effort", while the Los Angeles Times contended the series demonstrates she is "one of the medium's great comediennes."
 Following the success of the first season, Louis-Dreyfus was named by the Huffington Post as one of the funniest people of 2012, asserting that she is the "most magnetic and naturally funny woman on TV since Mary Tyler Moore."